-- NBRC Website, NBRC Staff and Contractors, The Clark Group - Local Development Districts Some LDD partners are familiar with completing NEPA (whether or a prior NBRC award or through other federal funders).
-If an LDD can assist a grantee with completion of NEPA, this is an eligible NBRC cost and is separate from the 2% grant administration allowance.
-If a grantee needs assistance with completing NEPA and access to NBRC grant funds to complete NEPA, they should consider requesting a Partial Notice to Proceed (PNTP) to cover NEPA related costs as well as LDD grant administration assistance. - Contractors In some instances, it may make sense for an applicant to work with a contractor with NEPA experience to support the development of NEPA documents. - State Historic Preservation Offices. ontact information for these offices can be found on the NEPA resources page of the NBRC website here: NEPA Resources!.
+- NBRC Website, NBRC Staff and Contractors, The Clark Group - Local Development Districts

+Some LDD partners are familiar with completing NEPA (whether or a prior NBRC award or through other federal funders).
+If an LDD can assist a grantee with completion of NEPA, this is an eligible NBRC cost and is separate from the LDD grant administration allowance.
+If a grantee needs assistance with completing NEPA and access to NBRC grant funds to complete NEPA, they should consider requesting a Partial Notice to Proceed (PNTP) to cover NEPA related costs as well as LDD grant administration assistance.